2018 Funding Opportunities/Grants

 For questions about the opportunity grants submission process contact Melanie Caruso, ANR PP&E Research Administrator at email@example.com

-ANR Matching Grants Program OPEN
+ANR Matching Grants Program ON HOLD

 The UC ANR Matching grants program will provide cash resources to develop and submit for external funding support of research, outreach or training efforts in response to requests for proposals from a grantor that stipulates a matching funds requirement.